Camarasaurus: Description

-As a sauropod, Camarasaurus had an elephant-like body with a long neck ending in a proportionately small skull, and extremely lightly build vertebrae of the trunk and neck that were in stark contrast to the massive, columnar limbs.
-Compared to other sauropods, it was relatively bulky with a wide belly.
+As a sauropod, Camarasaurus had an elephant-like body with a long neck ending in a proportionately small skull, and lightly built vertebrae of the trunk and neck that were in contrast to the massive, columnar limbs.
+Compared to other sauropods, it was relatively bulky with a wide ribcage.
 The neck and tail were comparatively short and the skull large.
 Due to its relatively long forelimbs, it was slightly taller at the shoulders than at the hips.

 Camarasaurus was a medium to large-sized sauropod.
 The most common species, C. lentus, was about 15 m in length, and C. grandis and probably C. lewisi were comparable in size.
-The body weight of adult C. grandis has been estimated to be about 12.6 tonnes on average, ranging from 8.3 tonnes in the smallest to 16.6 tonnes in the largest specimen.
-In 2020, John Foster stated that the latest species, C. supremus, had bones about 50% longer than those of the smaller species.
-Although C. supremus is too incompletely known to allow for precise size estimates, it would have reached almost 23 m in length and 42.3 tonnes in weight if its body proportions were identical to those of the smaller species.
-American paleontologist Gregory S. Paul, in 2024, instead gave a length estimate of 18 m and a weight estimate of 24 tonnes for this species.
+The body weight of adult C. grandis has been estimated to be about 12.6 t on average, ranging from 8.3 t in the smallest to 16.6 t in the largest specimen.
+In 2020, John Foster stated that the latest species, C. supremus, had bones about 50% larger than those of the smaller species.
+Although C. supremus is too incompletely known to allow for precise size estimates, it would have reached almost 23 m in length and 42.3 t in weight if its body proportions were identical to those of the smaller species.
+Gregory S. Paul, in 2024, instead gave a length estimate of 18 m and a weight estimate of 24 t for this species.